john-t-white/StaticDotNet.ArgumentValidation/docs/AssignableTo.md

 |        Ensure_That | .NET Core 3.1 | .NET Core 3.1 | 47.931 ns | 0.7777 ns | 0.7274 ns |  1.09 |    0.03 |         - |          NA |

 ## System.Reflection.TypeInfo

-Ensures a System.Reflection.TypeInfo argument is assignable to the specific System.Reflection.TypeInfo, otherwise an ArgumentException is thrown.

 **Example**